apache/freemarker/README.md

 - "New..." -> "Project from existing source"
   - Point to the root project `incubator-freemarker`) directory
   - On the next screen, select "Import project from external model" and "Gradle"
-  - On the next screen, select "Use gradle wrapper task configuration".
+  - On the next screen, select "Use gradle wrapper task configuration" [TODO: or keep default?].
     Be sure at least Java 8 is selected for Gradle.
 Other defaults should be fine.
   - On the next window, all modules will be selected, that's fine, go on
   - On the next window, it will prompt to remove the `incubator-freemarker` from the project.